Neotectonics of the Southern California Continental Borderland

-Williams, E.F., Castillo, C.M., Klemperer, S.L., Raineault, N., and Gee, L., in review.
-Sycamore Knoll: A wave-planed pop-up structure in a sinistral-oblique fault system, Southern California Continental Borderland.
-Deep Sea Research, Part II: Telepresence Results
+Williams, E.F., Castillo, C.M., Klemperer, S.L., Raineault, N., and Gee, L., 2018, Sycamore Knoll: A wave-planed pop-up structure in a sinistral-oblique thrust system, Southern California Continental Borderland.
+Deep Sea Research, Part II: Telepresence Results. [link]

 Williams, E.F., Castillo, C.M., Klemperer, S.L., Raineault, N., and Gee, L., 2017, A new estimate of latest Quaternary slip on the Anacapa-Dume Fault at Sycamore Knoll, Southern California Continental Borderland.
 Poster presented at the Southern California Earthquake Center (SCEC) Annual Meeting, September 2017.

 Castillo, C.M., Klemperer, S.L., Williams, E.F., Legg, M.R., and Francis, R.D., 2015, Tsunamogenic landslides and marine paleoseismology: applications of the submerged marine terrace record, Santa Catalina Island, Southern California Borderland.
 Talk presented at the American Geophysical Union (AGU) Fall Meeting, December 2015.

 Williams, E.F., Castillo, C.M., Klemperer, S.L., Maher, K.M., Francis, R.D., and Legg, M.R., 2015, Preliminary results of marine paleoseismology from MCS, CHIRP, and coring off Catalina Island.
 Poster presented at the Southern California Earthquake Center (SCEC) Annual Meeting, September 2015.